-The purpose of this Rule is to clarify licensure by endorsement requirements pursuant to section 12-230-203, C.R.S.
+The purpose of this Rule is to clarify licensure by endorsement requirements pursuant to section 12-20-202(3), C.R.S.

 - A. To qualify for licensure by endorsement an applicant must: - 1.
-Possess an active license in good standing to practice as a hearing aid provider in another state or territory of the United States or in a foreign country; and

-- 2. Present satisfactory proof to the Director that the active license in good standing issued required qualifications substantially equivalent to the qualifications for original licensure in Colorado. - B. Substantially equivalent qualifications may be determined by the Director and may include the following: - 1.
-Earned a degree with a concentration in hearing aid fitting and dispensing, or completed supervised training to do so, and - 2.
-Passed an acceptable entry-level examination or obtained a certificate of competency in hearing aid fitting and dispensing. - C. The Director may consider substituting two years of active practice in good standing as a hearing aid provider within the last five years prior to the date of application in place of either sections (B)(1) or (2) above. - D. Military service shall be credited towards the requirements of active practice of sections (C) of this Rule, if the military experience generally conforms to the scope of practice of hearing aid providers in Colorado as specified in section 12-230-104, C.R.S.
+Possess an active license in good standing to practice as a hearing aid provider in another state or territory of the United States or in a foreign country; and - 2.
+Present satisfactory proof to the Director that the active license in good standing issued required experience and credentials substantially equivalent to the qualifications for original licensure in Colorado. - B. Substantially equivalent experience and credentials may be determined by the Director and may include the following: - 1.
+Earned a degree with a concentration in hearing aid fitting and dispensing, or completed supervised training to do so, and - Passed an acceptable entry-level examination or is certified in hearing aid fitting and dispensing through an accredited national certifying agency such as the National Board for Certification of Hearing Instrument Sciences (NBC-HIS). - C. The Director may consider substituting two years of active practice in good standing as a hearing aid provider within the last five years prior to the date of application in place of either sections (B)(1) or (2) above. - D. Military service shall be credited towards the requirements of active practice of sections (C) of this Rule, if the military experience generally conforms to the scope of practice of hearing aid providers in Colorado as specified in section 12-230-104, C.R.S.